ChrisRoland/TO-DO/README.md

 ## TO+DO

 A simple yet powerful Todo application built with React, TanStack Router, React Query(@tanstack), and Tailwind CSS.
-It allows users to manage tasks with features such as pagination, search, filtering, priority levels, archiving, and full CRUD operations against the JSONPlaceholder API.
+It allows users to manage tasks with features such as pagination, search, filtering, priority levels, archiving,offline capability and full CRUD operations against a custom todo API.

 ---